refinedev/refine/documentation/docs/core/providers/auth-provider/index.md

 <br />

-**refine** will consume this method using the `usePermissions` hook which is used for getting the user's permissions.
+**Refine** will consume this method using the `usePermissions` hook which is used for getting the user's permissions.

 For example, if you want to check if the user has a specific permission, you can use the `usePermissions` hook like this: